deep-diver/semantic-segmentation-ml-pipeline/README.md

 **NOTE**: We use U-NET based TensorFlow model from the [official tutorial](https://www.tensorflow.org/tutorials/images/segmentation).
 Since we implement an ML pipeline, U-NET like model could be a good starting point.
 Other SOTA models like [SegFormer from 🤗 `Transformers`](https://huggingface.co/transformers/v4.12.5/model_doc/segformer.html) or [DeepLabv3+](https://keras.io/examples/vision/deeplabv3_plus/) will be explored later.

-**NOTE**: The aim of this project is not to serve a fully fine-tuned model.
-Our main focus is to demonstrate how to build ML pipeline for semantic segmentation task instead.
+**NOTE**: The aim of this project is not to serve the most SoTA segmentation model.
+Our main focus is to demonstrate how to build an end-to-end ML pipeline for semantic segmentation task instead.

 # Project structure